SixArm/sixarm_sql_schema_examples/README.md

   * For example, a person's name in English is "Amy" and in French is "Aimée", so use fields "name_as_en" and "name_as_fr".

-If a field can be a relation or freeform text, use two fields, one with suffix "_id" and one with suffix "_ie" meaning "I.e., in other words".
+If a field can be a relation and/or freeform text, use two fields, one with suffix "_id" and one with suffix "_ie" meaning "I.e., in other words".

   * For example, a "status_id" field is a relation to the "status" table, and a "status_ie" field is freeform text a user can type.